MathyouMB/website/src/content/articles/why-computer-science-students-are-struggling-to-find-jobs.md

 As computer science enrollment has grown without a corresponding increase in faculty, the surge has strained resources, particularly in first- and second-year courses, where large class sizes have become the norm.

-At Carleton University, all required computer science courses from first to third year now regularly fill 100+ person lecture theaters, with multiple sections for each course.
+At Carleton University, all required computer science courses from first to third year have anywhere from 75-100 students to register per section, with multiple sections for most courses.

 In my first year, the mandatory course "COMP 1405: Introduction to Computer Science" had three sections of over 100 students each; as of 2024, it has expanded to five sections. **At Carleton, most students won’t attend a computer science class with fewer than 100 students until third or even forth year of a four-year program.**

-In response to these pressures, the nature of assignments and exams for these classes have continued to become increasingly prescriptive and rarely encourage creative problem-solving or open-ended exploration.
-Overwhelmed by the sheer volume of students, faculty design tasks that are straight forward for teaching assistants to grade and require giving students limited feedback; sacrificing the quality of learning for the sake of manageability.
+In response to these pressures, the nature of assignments and exams for these classes have continued to become increasingly prescriptive.
+To handle the sheer volume of students, faculty design tasks that are straight forward for teaching assistants to grade and require giving students limited feedback; sacrificing the quality of learning for the sake of manageability.

 To patch over the shortage of faculty, Carleton resorts to letting undergraduates, some as early as their second year, become teaching assistants purely based on grades, without any interviews to gauge their teaching ability or communication skills.

-The result of rigid assesments is that students not only miss out on developing critical thinking skills and original ideas about computer science, but they also struggle to distinguish their university education from their high school experience.
+The result of rigid assesments is that students not only miss out on developing critical thinking skills and original ideas about computer science, but they also struggle to distinguish their university education from their high school experience or what they are able to access for free online.

 Especially with the pandemic leading to more recorded lectures, the reality is that for introductory level courses, there are hundreds of free better produced pieces of educational content already accesible online.
 A great example of this would be [Harvard's CS50](https://www.youtube.com/playlist?list=PLhQjrBD2T380F_inVRXMIHCqLaNUd7bN4), a free online introductory computer science course.